-Denmark is a land of ancient kings and ancient customs, dating back to the early Vikings, who ruled the land long ago.
+Denmark is a land of ancient kings and customs dating back to the early Vikings, who ruled the land long ago.
 The location of Denmark makes it a gateway to other Scandinavian nations and the rest of Europe.
 Berlin is just an hour away by plane.

-Also, students will have no difficulty in finding things to do in the capital city of Denmark with Rosenborg Castle, King’s Garden, The Tivoli Gardens amusement park, the Langelinie Pier and also enjoy the number of cafes, restaurants, bars, and nightclubs, Copenhagen has to offer.
+Also, students will have no difficulty finding things to do in the capital city of Denmark with Rosenborg Castle, King’s Garden, The Tivoli Gardens amusement park, the Langelinie Pier and enjoy the number of cafés, restaurants, bars, and nightclubs, Copenhagen has to offer.

-Aalborg, an emerging hub for research, culture, and knowledge is the fourth largest city in Denmark.
-The city has a number of theaters, performing venues, and museums.
+Aalborg, an emerging hub for research, culture, and knowledge, is Denmark's fourth-largest city.
+The city has several theatres, performing venues, and museums.
 Aalborg has a bustling lifestyle.
-It also hosts the Aalborg Carnival that attracts thousands of people every year.
+It also hosts the Aalborg Carnival, which attracts thousands yearly.

-Lifestyle and culture
+Lifestyle and Culture

-Denmark shares strong cultural and historic ties with its Scandinavian neighbors Sweden and Norway.
+Denmark shares strong cultural and historical ties with its Scandinavian neighbours, Sweden and Norway.
 It has historically been one of the most socially progressive cultures in the world.
 Modesty and social equality are important parts of Danish culture.

 Denmark has a unique food culture.
 For breakfast, people often have a dish named' junket crumble''.
-Another morning dish that you might encounter while studying in Denmark is a custard-filled Danish pastry.
+Another morning dish you might encounter while studying in Denmark is a custard-filled Danish pastry.

-A historic event that happens every May in Denmark is the Ribe International Viking Market.
+A historical event that happens every May in Denmark is the Ribe International Viking Market.
 It shows the way the Vikings used to live hundreds of years ago.
-People flock to Ribe from all over Scandinavia to attend the events and historical shows.
+People flock to Ribe from all over Scandinavia to attend events and historical shows.

-Autumn is the wettest season and spring the driest.
+Autumn is the wettest season, and spring is the driest.
 Due to its position between a continent and an ocean, the weather is often unstable.
-Because of Denmark's northern location, there are large seasonal variations in daylight.
+Because of Denmark's northern location, there are significant seasonal variations in daylight.
 There are short days during the winter and long summer days.